ValentinWalter/Middleman/README.md

 }
 ```

 You can make handy use of `typealias` when it doesn't make sense to create your own type.
 Here we have an Action that takes a `URL` and has no output.
+Sometimes an Action doesn't have an `Input` or `Output`.
+In those cases, just typealias it to be `Never` and Middleman handles the rest.

 ```swift
 struct OpenURL: Action {
     typealias Input = URL
     typealias Output = Never
 }
 ```
-Sometimes an Action doesn't have an `Input` or `Output`.
-In those cases, just set it to be `Never` and Middleman handles the rest.

 #### Receiving Actions
 You can implement the `receive(input:)` method in your Action to customize the behavior when the action was received by Middleman.
 Note that you also need to include your receiving action in your [Receiver's](#apps-and-receivers) `receivingActions` property.
+This API is in an alpha state (see [next steps](#next-steps)).

 ```swift
 struct OpenBook: Action {
     ...